ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 I have tested this is working on the following macOS:

-- Mojave 10.14.6 (Officially supported with Metal suported cards)
+- Mojave 10.14.6 (Officially supported with Metal supported cards)
 - Catalina 10.15.3

 **Note:** I do not recommend or support installing unsupported macOS on your Mac Pro.